 PRO same pro's as with D above except with added benefit of reducing the chance of missing an opportunity to completely neutralize the threat.

 CON Taking time to secure the grab may allow the attacker to make a secondary attack.
-Also, if grabbed from behind, it may be difficult and time-consuming to assess a secondary threat.

 A instantaneous lethal force